ansible/ansible/docsite/latest/rst/playbooks2.rst

 Don't worry about any of this unless you think you need it.
 You'll know when you do.

-Also available, *inventory_dir* is the pathname of the directory holding Ansible's inventory host file.
+Also available, *inventory_dir* is the pathname of the directory holding Ansible's inventory host file, *inventory_file* is the pathname and the filename pointing to the Ansible's inventory host file.

 Variable File Separation
 ````````````````````````